jpeter31415/theta_decay_analysis/README.md

 This visual provides concrete, rule-based execution logic for derivatives portfolios:

 1.  **The Option Buyer's Cliff (Exit Rules):** The decay trajectory is relatively flat from Day 90 down to Day 45.
 However, at **45 days to expiration**, the curve hits an inflection point and accelerates exponentially.
 Options buyers must systematically close or roll long positions before this 45-day threshold to avoid severe capital drag.
-2.  **The Option Seller's Sweet Spot (Entry Rules):** Symmetrical to the buyer's risk, net-sellers of premium maximize their mathematical edge by entering short positions inside the **45-day to 15-day window**.
+2.  **The Option Seller's Sweet Spot (Entry Rules):** Symmetric to the buyer's risk, sellers of premium maximize their mathematical edge by entering short positions inside the **45-day to 15-day window**.
 This range harvests the steepest portion of the decay curve while closing out before terminal settlement risks multiply.